Democratic Alliance (South Africa): Democratic Alliance Abroad

 The DA Abroad is the Democratic Alliance's supporters network for South Africans who live outside the South African border.
 The DA Abroad aims to grow the DA's overseas voter base, actively lobby for international awareness and influence for the furtherance of policies and action programmes of the DA and develop a global interconnected community that supports an open opportunity society for all.

 The Democratic Alliance Abroad (DA Abroad) was officially launched in November 2009.
-Previously the DA Abroad was led by Ludre Stevens between 2009–2015 and then by Francine Higham between 2015–2019 with Morné Van der Waltsleben as Global Operations Chair from 2013–2017.
-Between 2019 and 2021 it was led by Rory Jubber with Nigel Bruce acting as Chairperson.
+Previously the DA Abroad was led by Ludre Stevens between 2009 and 2015 and then by Francine Higham between 2015 and 2019 with Morné Van der Waltsleben as Global Operations Chair from 2013 to 2017.
+Between 2019 and 2021 it was led by Rory Jubber with Nigel Bruce acting as chairperson.
 On 27 August 2021, Ludre Stevens was elected unopposed as DA Abroad Leader.

 The DA Abroad has hubs in the UK, North America, Europe, Africa, Asia and Australasia.